 Sharon: Try not to not get too overwhelmed by the possibilities.
 Pick an issue or challenge and work on it, but be clear what output or outcome you want to achieve, and the timeframe you want to have something in.
 It’s also a great opportunity to involve your users to help design the outputs they’re going to use, and test with them.
 Low-code helps you to easily make those changes that make a big difference to your users.

 Laura: Well that brings us to the end.
 I’d like to thank you for sharing your thoughts with me today – it’s been really interesting to hear about the real-life differences that low-code can make.
-You’ll find loads more information on our LinkedIn and Twitter pages and we also have a couple of Podcast series, Life in Low-code and CX Appeal, which you may want to download for all sorts of interesting interviews.
+You’ll find loads more information on our LinkedIn and Twitter pages and we also have a couple of Podcast series which you may want to download for all sorts of interesting interviews.
 Thanks again Sharon…

 Sharon: Good to speak with you!